kyle-n/kyle-n.github.io/posts/why-i-left-journalism.md

 I liked my coworkers, who were smart, funny, hardworking people.
 The problem was the AJC treated contractors _terribly_.

 One of the breaking news reporters was a contractor.
 Like me, she had no benefits or paid time off.
 She gave birth and was back at work **three days** later.
-Couldn't afford maternity leave.
+Couldn't afford unpaid maternity leave.

 Many younger AJC employees were contractors in name only.
 We performed the exact same jobs as full-time employees, using company equipment, during company hours, working on projects chosen by the company.
-It sure seemed like a violation of labor law. [^2] [^3]
+I don't know if it was a violation of labor law, but it felt unfair and disrespectful. [^2] [^3]

 [^2]: Not the only questionable thing the AJC did!
 I once shared a wire story on ajc.com about how to cancel your cable for streaming services.
 The story was taken down (not by me) because the AJC is part of the same corporate conglomerate as cable provider [Cox Communications](https://en.wikipedia.org/wiki/Cox_Communications).
 I was told, "We shouldn't encourage people to cancel their cable."
 [^3]: Okay, one more AJC story.
 There was a famously dirty, unsafe Kroger east of Midtown.
 It was known as [Murder Kroeger](https://atlanta.curbed.com/2014/8/15/10060010/murder-kroger), on account of the [murders](https://en.wikipedia.org/wiki/Murder_Kroger#Murders_and_victims).
 My team was told to never publish that name because Kroeger was a huge advertiser.

-In the first year, my supervisor promised she'd look into making me full-time.
+My supervisor promised she'd look into making me full-time.
 That never happened.

 One reason for the company's poor treatment of staff was its dire financials.
 Every quarter, we had an all-staff meeting.
 They were surprisingly candid.
 I learned, for example, the AJC's revenue had fallen 6.3% for the last few years, every year.